wallarm/product-documentation/docs/4.6/fast/dsl/using-extension.md

     !!! info "Stopping the baseline request recording process" After sending the baseline request, it is recommended to stop the recording process.
 This procedure is described [here][link-stop-recording].

 6. In the FAST node console output you will see how:

     * the target application is tested using the built-in FAST detects,
     * the modifying FAST extension executes for the POST parameters in the baseline request, and
-    * the non-modifying FAST extension executes for the URI parameter in the baseline request.<br><br>
+    * the non-modifying FAST extension executes for the URI parameter in the baseline request.
     --8<-- "../include/fast/console-include/dsl/fast-node-working.md"

     You can see the full log of request processing by opening the test run information on the Wallarm web interface and clicking the “Details” link.
-<br><br>

     ![!Detailed test run information][img-testrun-details]